univention/univention-corporate-server/doc/app-center/presentation.rst

 *  The app is running on UCS.
 What is the added value that the combination of UCS and the app offers to the customer?

-*  It is important for the user to understand which "edition" of the solution is installed and what features or limitations are included.
+*  It's important for the user to understand which "edition" of the solution is installed and what features or limitations are included.
    Please also provide information on how to "upgrade" to the next "edition".